guruprasadbotics/playstore_scraper/README.md

 How to use?

-1) Open in your Collab
+1) Open in your Google Collab
 2) Replace the file_name with your actual file name
 3) replace the drive location to df_busu.to_csv('/content/drive/My Drive/file_name.csv') # path to save your exported csv file